edzaga/sql-course/sql-course-en/lectures/week1/assignment1.rst

 Make an entity relationship model (E-R):

-  1. We have a university in which there are several courses and special workshops.
+  1. We have a university in which there are several  workshops.
   Each workshop is directed by a teacher who can direct several workshops.
-Special workshops demand many resources, so that only allows that each student enrolls to one workshop of this type.
-On the other hand, a course consists of several subjects.
+  Workshops demand many resources, so that only allows that each student enrolls to one workshop of this type.
+Also, a workshop consists of several subjects.
   Each of them has a number of credits.
 Students can enroll to the subjects they want.
-  Finally, the student receives a grade for each subject, at the end of the course.
+  Finally, the student receives a grade for each subject, at the end of the workshop.

   2. We want to make a database with discs that we have at home.
 A disc can have a singer or a group, or more.
 Also a disc has a record.
 We are going to complicate the example the